 1. Check-Ins for Team Wellness

 When working remotely, employees don’t mingle with one another they would in the office.
 Therefore, it can be difficult to tell how a person is doing.
-Set weekly virtual team meetings to gauge how your team members are handing their new routine – all work aside.
+Set weekly virtual team meetings to gauge how your team members handle their new routine – all work aside.
 These meetings offer a way to show support and concern for one another.
-Share tips on staying healthy, address frequent concerns and discuss what’s working and what’s not when it comes to your employees’ new daily routine.
+Share tips on staying healthy, address frequent concerns, and discuss what’s working and what’s not when it comes to your employees’ new daily routine.
 Showing the company leaders care about their workforce goes a long way to motivate employees positively.

 2. Make Your Communications Intentional

 If organizational leaders panic, it’s easy for the tone to trickle quickly amongst employees.
 Your workforce looks up to management.
 Whether positive or negative, employees consistently and subconsciously evaluate and mimic a leader’s behavior.
 Thus, it’s essential to remain calm and manage negative emotions.
 Keep your employees updated on the current situation and encourage them to participate in the discussions.
 Be intentional.
 Bear in mind keeping a calm and even-keel demeanor is essential when dealing with low morale.

 3. Keep Company Culture Consistent

 When employees are uncertain and weary, it is not good to change the company’s culture.
 Sure, working remotely changes interactions but be cognizant of keeping the basic company principles steadfast.
 The what, how, and whys your company excels at being the best in your field does not change due to a pandemic.
 If anything, it should make your intentions and company passion more clear.
 Encourage a #WFH culture along the same vein of your workplace experiences.
 Create an employee contest or encourage charity work.
 These little bits of normalcy help minimize the feelings of anxiety or isolation while working remotely.